 5. Fastever for iPad and iPhone

-Mindjet used to be Mind Manager.
-Mind Manager (as it used to be called – can’t get out of the habit yet…) is simply the best mind mapping software.
-Invaluable for planning and for recording relationships between data visually.
+Mind Manager is simply the best mind mapping software.
+It’s invaluable for planning and for recording relationships between data visually.
 Yes, it’s not cheap!
 But then it is the best.

-But, when you have some serious planning to do, some serious brainstorming to carry out, some effective tutorials to prepare, or some notes to make from the fact filled presentation you have seen… reach for Mindjet, if you can possibly stretch the budget.
+But, when you have some serious planning to do, some serious brainstorming to carry out, some effective tutorials to prepare, or some notes to make from the fact filled presentation you have seen… reach for Mind Manager, if you can possibly stretch the budget.
 It can’t be beat!

 Yay!
 Smartdraw.
 When it definitely IS a process and not a mind map, Smartdraw is, quite simply, the only decent flow-charting software around to diagram that.

 Again, it’s quite expensive and it’s a bit of a treat!
 But when you want to record how a process works – or, perhaps, demonstrate how it works to others (outsourcers?) then sometimes you can’t beat a good flow chart.